Last Updated on March 25, 2023

 You can also check this website to learn more about the registered mutual funds in the country.

-You may also invest through Exchange Traded Funds (ETF), which is also a similar type of pooled investment, similar to mutual funds.
+You may also invest through Exchange Traded Funds (ETF), which is also a similar type of pooled funds, similar to mutual funds.

 3. Unit Investment Trust Fund (UITF)